 Animal cruelty encompasses a range of behaviors harmful to animals, from neglect to malicious killing.
 Most cases investigated are found to be unintentional neglect that can be resolved through education and support.
 Intentional cruelty, or abuse, is knowingly depriving an animal of food, water, shelter, socialization, or veterinary care or maliciously torturing, maiming, mutilating, or killing an animal.

 All animal cruelty is a concern because it is wrong to inflict suffering on any living creature.
-Intentional cruelty is a particular concern because it is a sign of psychological distress and often indicates that an individual either has already experienced violence or may be predisposed to committing acts of violence.
+Intentional cruelty is a concern because it is a sign of psychological distress and often indicates that an individual has already experienced violence or may be predisposed to committing acts of violence.

 Absolutely.
-Many studies in psychology, sociology, and criminology during the last 25 years have demonstrated that violent offenders frequently have a childhood and adolescent history of serious and repeated animal cruelty.
-The FBI has recognized the connection since the 1970s when its analysis of the lives of serial killers suggested that most had killed or tortured animals as children.
+Many studies in psychology, sociology, and criminology during the last 25 years have demonstrated that violent offenders frequently have a childhood and adolescent history of severe and repeated animal cruelty.
+The FBI had recognized the connection since the 1970s when its analysis of the lives of serial killers suggested that most had killed or tortured animals as children.
 Other research has shown consistent patterns of animal cruelty among perpetrators of more common forms of violence, including child abuse, spouse abuse, and elder abuse.
-In fact, the American Psychiatric Association considers animal cruelty as one of the diagnostic criteria of conduct disorder.
+The American Psychiatric Association considers animal cruelty one of the diagnostic criteria of conduct disorder.

 There can be many reasons.
-Animal cruelty, like any other form of violence, is often committed by a person who feels powerless, unnoticed, and under the control of others.
-The motive may be to shock, threaten, intimidate, or offend others or to demonstrate rejection of society’s rules.
-Some who are cruel to animals copy things they have seen or that have been done to them.
+Like any other form of violence, animal cruelty is often committed by a person who feels powerless, unnoticed, and under the control of others.
+The motive may be to shock, threaten, intimidate, or offend others or demonstrate rejection of society’s rules.
+Some who are cruel to animals copy things they have seen or done to them.
 Others see harming an animal as a safe way to get revenge on someone who cares about that animal.

 You are the eyes and ears of animals being abused.
 Some are tied out with no shelter, food or water, and sometimes left abandoned to die.
 Dogs that are tied out or confined in a pen require a dog house.
 Livestock requires shade trees.